top of page

 Considering contextual barriers and facilitators to refine REFUEL-MS

-Integrating the intervention into a sustainable model, and adapting it to other conditions
+Integrating the intervention into a sustainable model

 Get Involved